kimfetti/kimfetti.github.io/_posts/math/2018-12-10-planetary-birthday-problem.md

 The first step in solving the birthday problem for the rest of our solar system is gathering [year lengths for each planet][5], which vary wildly from a meager 88 days on Mercury up to a whopping 60,182 days on Neptune.
 In fact, your entire life will be confined to a single orbital period of Neptune and you will never experience a Neptunian birthday.
 (Admittedly, the definition “birthday” gets a little murky on these other planets...  but more on this later.)

 Once year lengths have been gathered, working out the problem for different values of \\(N\\) is as simple as returning to the Python function introduced earlier.
 The required number of party goers to achieve a 50% probability of birthday matching on each planet can be found below.
 (As a child of the 80s, I must tell you it is _VERY_ difficult for me to not include Pluto on this chart.
-But there’s always hope for a [Plutonian comeback][6]! :pray:)
+But there’s always hope for a [Plutonian comeback][6]! 🙏)

 <center>
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" align = "center" width = "1050" height = "500" src="https://public.tableau.com/views/PlanetaryBirthdayProblem/Planets-50?:showVizHome=no&:embed=true"> </iframe>